Causes of Athlete’s Foot

-To prevent the athlete foot fungus in the future:
+To prevent athlete foot fungus in the future:

 - When in public locker rooms, swimming pools, and showers, wear sandals and avoid walking barefoot.

-- Fight moisture in shoes by wearing absorbent socks and change them often.
+- Fight moisture in shoes by wearing absorbent socks and changing them often.

-- Using Natural Foot Powder can reduce perspiration.
+- Using a natural foot powder can reduce perspiration.

 - Wearing breathable shoes that allow moisture to escape.